 12 Essential Airbnb safety tips for both guests and hosts

-1. With Airbnb safety, the key to preventing anything from going wrong, is to know who you’re renting your place out to.
+With Airbnb, the key to preventing anything from going wrong is to know exactly who you’re renting your place to.

-Platforms like Airbnb rely heavily on trust, but there are still some basic safety measures you can take to ensure that the people you’re inviting into your home will treat it like their own.
+Platforms like Airbnb rely heavily on trust.
+There are, however, still some basic safety measures you can take to protect you and your property.

-2. It is strongly suggested that you keep all your communication with guests or hosts strictly on Airbnb’s messaging service.
+It is strongly suggested that all communication with guests or hosts is strictly kept on Airbnb’s messaging service.

-By taking any conversations off the app, you run the risk of Airbnb not being able to monitor conversations which is not good if anything does go wrong.
+By taking any conversations off the app, hosts run the risk of Airbnb not being able to monitor conversations with guests.

-Be careful giving out any information about your home, especially when before they’ve paid and never give out personal sensitive info.
+Be careful giving out any information about your home, especially before they’ve paid.
+Never give out personal sensitive info.

-3. This point is similar to the one mentioned above, but you should also only make payments through the apps secure system.
+This point is similar to the one mentioned above.
+Always make payments through the apps secure system.

-Never accept any requests to pay through a different method, as again Airbnb cannot monitor or track these payments and so making any claims if something goes wrong is pretty much impossible and not a risk worth taking.
+Never accept any requests to pay through a different method.
+Airbnb cannot monitor or track these payments.

 Have a look at this really useful Airbnb help page for sharing your home rules with guests.

-6. Make sure that you let all of your neighbours know that you are letting your place out to Airbnb users.
-This will help you keep a good relationship with them (hopefully you already do!) because you don’t want to have to deal with their complaints.
-It’s also just good to let them know so that they aren’t worried if they see random people milling about!
+Make sure that you let all of your neighbours know that you are letting your place out to Airbnb users.
+This will help you keep a good relationship with them (hopefully you already do!)

-7. Installing a keyless access system can also make your home more secure for short-lets.
-Digital keys can’t get lost like physical ones, so you’ll always know exactly who has access to your home, and you can revoke keys in an instant too.
+Installing a keyless access system can also make your home more secure for short-lets.
+Digital keys can’t be lost, only forgotten.
+This means hosts will always know exactly who has access.
+You can revoke keys in an instant too.

 If you have any rooms or areas of your home that are off-limits to guests, you have a natural and discreet place to put them.
 It looks better than a padlocked drawer which could make a guest feel like they’re not trusted!

-However many positive guest experiences you’ve had, it only takes one bout of bad luck and you’ll be ruing the day you decided to skimp.
+However many positive guest experiences you’ve had, it only takes one bout of bad luck.

-That way you can be certain that you are marketing to the right kind of guests and are less likely to get the bad ones that unfortunately do exist.
+That way you can be certain that you are marketing to the right kind of guests.

-If you only want your home to be seen by “high-quality” guests, one platform we work closely with is AltoVita; a booking site that is aimed at business travellers and families.
+If you want your home to be seen by “high-quality” guests, one platform we work closely with is AltoVita; a booking site aimed at business travellers and families.

 Because they only take on high-quality homes from professional management companies in the 16 European cities they operate in, guests are more likely to be frequent travellers that book extended stays.

-12. Take a deposit and make it known that if you spot any signs of damage, you’ll be taking it out of the deposit.
+Take a deposit and make it known that if you spot any signs of damage, you’ll be taking it out of the deposit

 Hopefully, the thought of costs coming out of their own pocket will stop guests from holding any wild parties.
-That being said, we know that the process of taking and holding a deposit is difficult and very admin-heavy for super short lets.
+That being said, the process of taking and holding a deposit is difficult and very admin-heavy for super short lets.

-So to get rid of the hassle, why not check out our product called DEPOSITCOVER, for a virtual deposit solution that costs less than a cuppa!
+So to get rid of the hassle, why not check out SUPERHOG, for a virtual deposit solution.